Liam Lynch (Irish republican): Death

 On 10 April 1923, a National Army unit was seen approaching Lynch's secret headquarters in the Knockmealdown Mountains.
-Lynch was in possession of important papers that he knew had to not fall into enemy hands, so he and his six comrades attempted to evade them.
+Lynch was in possession of important papers that he knew could not fall into enemy hands, so he and his six comrades attempted to evade them.
 To their shock, they ran into another unit of 50 National Army soldiers approaching from the opposite direction.
 Lynch was shortly afterwards hit by rifle fire from the road at the foot of the hill.
 Knowing the value of the papers they carried, he ordered his men, including soon-to-be chief of staff Frank Aiken, to leave him behind.
 When the National Army soldiers reached Lynch they initially believed him to be Éamon de Valera, but he informed them – "I am Liam Lynch, Chief-of-Staff of the Irish Republican Army.
 Get me a priest and doctor.
 I'm dying."
 His last wish was to be buried next to his comrade, Michael Fitzgerald.
 In late 1920, Fitzgerald had died after a 67-day hunger strike.
-Lynch was carried on an improvised stretcher manufactured from guns to "Nugent's" pub in Newcastle at the foot of the mountains and was later brought to the hospital in Clonmel, where he died that evening at 8 pm.
+Lynch was carried on an improvised stretcher manufactured from guns to Nugent's (formally Walsh's) pub in Newcastle at the foot of the mountains and was later brought to the hospital in Clonmel, where he died that evening at 9 pm.
 He was buried two days later at Kilcrumper Cemetery, near Fermoy, County Cork.

 Legacy

 According to historian Tom Mahon, the Irish Civil War was "effectively ended" by the shot that killed Liam Lynch.
 Twenty days later, his successor, Frank Aiken, gave the order to cease military operations.

 On 7 April 1935, 12 years later, the Fianna Fáil Government of Éamon de Valera erected a 60 ft round tower monument on the spot (52°15′6.43″N 7°51′26.16″W) where Lynch was thought to have fallen in the Knockmealdown Mountains.

-The Irish Defence Forces barracks at Kilworth, County Cork, is named Camp Ó Loingsigh after Liam Lynch.
+The Irish Defence Forces barracks at Kilworth, County Cork, was named Lynch Camp in his honour in 1966.

 The bloodied tunic worn by Lynch on the day he was shot is on permanent display at the National Museum at Collins Barracks in Dublin.
 The Good Friday Agreement, which ended The Troubles in Northern Ireland, was signed on 10 April 1998, the 75th anniversary of Lynch's death.